Alvearie/HRI/admin.md

 - `ingest.tenant24.data-int-1.qualifier1.notification`

 **Note:** The `numPartitions` and `retentionMs` topic configurations are required.
 You can pass other optional configurations.
-For information about these optional fields, see [API specification](apispec.md) for the Health Record Ingestion service.
+For information about these optional fields, see the [API specification](apispec.md) for the Health Record Ingestion service.

 #### Get Streams